Voltstro/Pootis-Bot/docs/docs/server-setup/index.md

+## Server Setup

 Everything in the Server Setup section should help you get Pootis-Bot working for your server!

-## Setting up Pootis-Bot for your server

 !!! note
     All commands that are contained in the server setup section require to be run by the Discord server's owner!